-1.1 "Discrimination" shall have the meaning ascribed to it in the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS), as amended from time to time by the relevant functions of the Canadian Safe Sport Program (CSSP).
+1.1 "Discrimination" shall have the meaning ascribed to it in the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS), as amended from time to time.
 For the purposes of this Policy, "discrimination" shall be read in accordance with the Ontario Human Rights Code or such other human rights legislation as may apply in the circumstances, and shall include unfair or improper behaviour, whether intentional or not, that results in differential treatment of one or more employees, that affects working conditions, or employment decisions, or the work environment, and that is related to one or more of any grounds of discrimination prohibited by applicable human rights legislation.